-The purpose of the cyber security principles within the ISM is to provide strategic guidance on how an organisation can protect their systems and data from cyber threats.
-These cyber security principles are grouped into four key activities: govern, protect, detect and respond.
+The purpose of the cyber security principles within the ISM is to provide strategic guidance on how an organisation can protect their information technology and operational technology systems, applications and data from cyber threats.
+These cyber security principles are grouped into five functions: govern, identify, protect, detect and respond.
 An organisation should be able to demonstrate that the cyber security principles are being adhered to within their organisation.